 During "The One With a Chick and a Duck", Ross is supposed to be part of a Discovery Channel panel.
 Earlier that day Rachel broke a rib and attempted to write it off as no big deal.
 While Rachel was getting ready to go, Ross saw how much pain she was in, and decided to skip the panel to take her to the hospital.

 In "TOW the Giant Poking Device", when Chandler tells Janice to leave him and give her marriage another try.
-Borderline tearjerker as he really loves her at this point, but he doesn't want a kid to suffer what he went through with his parents divorce.
+Borderline tearjerker as he really loves her at this point, but he doesn't want a kid to suffer what he went through with his parents divorced.

 Chandler: I think you should go back with Gary.
 I don't wanna be the guy that breaks up a family.
 You know when my parents split up, it was because of that guy.
 Whenever I would see him I was always think 'You're the reason, you are the reason why they're not together.' and I hated that guy.